elegrad/tripplanner/README.md

 # Trip Planner for Cultural Routes

-A trip / route planner, in association with Diazoma for the Cultural Routes of Greek perfectures.
+A trip / route planner, in association with <a href="https://diazoma.gr">Diazoma</a> for the Cultural Routes of Greek perfectures.

 Built using <a href="https://github.com/mavoweb/mavo">Mavo.io</a>, <a href="https://github.com/tailwindlabs/tailwindcss">TailwindCSS</a> and <a href="https://github.com/alpinejs/alpine">AlpineJS</a>